Developer – Sucker Punch Productions

 PEGI – 7

 The Sly Cooper series first appeared in 2002 on the PlayStation 2; around the time when Sony started to find much greater success with developing 3D platforming games than they had done previously with the original PlayStation; having released games such as Jak & Daxter and Ratchet & Clank.
 Whilst sales of the game were pretty poor during the time of its release, the game has become a cult classic among gamers and has warranted the development of three sequels.
-Though I don’t believe the first to be the best (Indeed, I believe that honour goes to Sly 2: Band of thieves), I don’t think it’s a terrible game; it just needed an extra push, and I think the developers saved that for the sequel.
+Though I don’t believe the first to be the best (Indeed, I believe that honor goes to Sly 2: Band of thieves), I don’t think it’s a terrible game; it just needed an extra push, and I think the developers saved that for the sequel.

 Graphics – 8/10

 Relating to Week 4’s unique article, Sly Cooper was released at a time when cel-shading was first being established as a popular form of visual representation in video games; so consequently, this game was always going to stand out.
 At the time, it was an extremely significant change from the norm, and it also made for a number of compelling level designs as well as character designs.
-Although some of the bosses look a little bit bland, the last boss in particular was very well designed, and the main character cast equally so.
+Although some of the bosses look a little bit bland, the last boss, in particular, was very well designed, and the main character cast equally so.
 Looking at some of the levels, which are set on rooftops, it’s also plain to see where the developers took inspiration from when they were creating InFamous.
 Though this would become even more evident in the sequel and onwards, the opening level of the first game alone is enough for players to make this assumption.

 Gameplay – 5.5/10

 Sly Cooper & the Thievius Raccoonus is a 3D platforming game with stealth elements reminiscent of games like Metal Gear Solid and Splinter Cell.
 But even with this somewhat unique aspect of gameplay, I still felt playing it left a lot to be desired.
 There are so little side quests that completing the game to 100% can simply be done as the player goes along as normal, and there’s not much call for re-visiting levels, save for completing the time trial challenges.
-In this respect, it reminds me a lot of the third Crash Bandicoot game, Warped; only with less content and fewer side quests.
+In this respect, it reminds me of the third Crash Bandicoot game, Warped; only with less content and fewer side quests.
 There is a bit of incentive to playing the game to 100%, however, in the form of additional abilities, such as running faster or invisibility.
 The game also has a bit of variety in that respect too.

 Controls – 10/10